AlexRmlt/ethicbot-rasa/data/nlu.md

 - totally negative
 - rather negative
 - Could be negative, considering the possibility that he might not be saved
+- certainly more negative
+- The consequence would be more negative

 ## intent:neutral
 - Nothing will happen.
 It will be the status quo